tkuro11/AA_lifegame/README.md

 following options are available:

 ```
--c [colormap]  Enable color.
+   -c [cmap#]  Enable color。
-               If integer number is specified, colorsmap specified colormap.
+               You can specify colormap by an integer
+               argument to this option, or if argument
+               omitted, the colormap will be randomly
-               The colormap is integer number from 1 to 32.
+               choosen.
+The cmap# is from 1 to 32.
-               if no colormap is specified, randomly choosen.
+               The list of available colormap is
+               obtaind using the '-h' option.

-   -w [wait]   Set animation cycle to wait(in ms)
+   -w wait     Set animation cycle to wait(in ms)

    -h          show help (colormap list is also displayed)